TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Motors/MotorsDetailDesign.md

 ## Functionality
 The Motor subsystem is the system that is the main drive train to the robot.
 The drivetrain will consist of two dc motors which are driven off of a L298 Dual H Bridge Motor Speed Controller that allows the robot to travel at the needed speed to complete the course in a desirable time.
-This subsystem will allow the correction of the chassis direction if the robot is not in the desired position.
+This subsystem will allow the correction of the chassis position if the robot is not in the desired direction.

 ## Specifications and Restraints
 | Number | Constraint | Constraint description | Origin |